 In addition, Haidong is subject to regulations applicable to micro-credit companies incorporated in Qinghai Province, which are set forth by the Finance Office of Qinghai Province.
-These regulations provide that: (i) if loans use a micro-credit company's own capital, the interest rate and fees must be greater than 90% of the PBOC benchmark interest rate posted at PBOC official website on daily basis, and less than four times the PBOC benchmark interest rate; and (ii) if loans use capital derived from certain financial institutions, the interest rate and fees must be greater than 90% of the PBOC benchmark interest rate and less than three times the PBOC benchmark interest rate.
+These regulations provide that: (i) if loans use a micro-credit company's own capital, the interest rate and fees must be greater than 90% of the PBOC benchmark interest rate; and (ii) if loans use capital derived from certain financial institutions, the interest rate and fees must be greater than 90% of the PBOC benchmark interest rate and fees than three times the PBOC benchmark interest rate.